bartbutenaers/node-red-contrib-msg-speed/README.md

 ![Timeline 4](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-msg-speed/master/images/speed4.png)

 Moreover the message count will be send to the output port as message payload.
-An extra 'frequency' message field is also added (containing 'sec', 'min', 'hour', 'day').
+An extra 'frequency' message field is also added (containing 'sec', 'min', 'hour').

 Some use cases:
 * Trigger an alarm e.g. when the message rate drops to 0 messages per minute.